Drawing a child's portrait from life. This is my approach:

 Having established some proportions, I change my approach.
 I sharpen my pencil and home in tightly on the eye area.
 The eye area is the focus of the portrait and warrants the closest treatment.
 Locate the eyebrows precisely by relating them to the eye line and the hair shape.
 Look at the shape of the eyebrows and, if curved, what kind of curve?
 Think in terms of the form and solidity of the head as you draw the brows.
 Some eyebrows are dark and individual tiny hairs can be seen.
 With a sharp pencil concentrate on the direction and the flow of these tiny hairs.
 Be precise and fast; do not labour it.
-Many children have very fair eyebrows, often so faint that only the merest indication is needed.
+Many children have very fair eyebrows, often so faint that only the lightest smudge is needed.
 Be true to what you see and consider how the two eyebrows relate to each other and the rest of the face.

 Now, to the eyes.
 This is the approach that works for me in this kind of portrait.
 I often ask the child to look at me, or at a fixed point for a few minutes.
 Again, it is all about seeing shape precisely.
 Each persons’ eyes have their own distinct shape, so it is crucial to see and draw these shapes precisely.
 Drawing the eyes is all about seeing the individuality of the shape.
 Use a good, sharp pencil for precision.
 Describe the fine creases that flow round the eyes and define the shape of the lids.

 Again, this is just my approach to this type of portrait.